Office of Public Advocacy

 One who supports, defends or requests on the behalf of another.
 The intervention may be with client consent or with legal authority to act.[Top of Page]

-A private guardian is generally a family member or close friend who is appointed by the court.
+A private guardian is someone who is not hired by the state to be a guardian.
+It is generally a family member or close friend who is appointed by the court.
+It can also be a professional.

 A professional guardian is an individual, agency or organization that provides guardianship/conservatorship services to individuals and receives compensation other than reimbursement for out of pocket expenses.